leeth7830/Literature-Survey-Spatio-Temporal-Visualization/README.md

 # Literature-Survey-Spatio-Temporal-Visualization

-Literature survey on spatio-temporal visualization research field.
+A literature survey on spatio-temporal visualization research field.

 ## Abstract